 Training is mandatory for course intersection volunteers.
+Click HERE for the schedule.
+Many other non-course team volunteers also have training.
+Click HERE for the schedule.
 For some other volunteer positions, no training is provided, but volunteers will receive an instruction sheet via email before race weekend.

 I'm from out of town ‐ do I have to attend training?Training is required for Course Intersection Team volunteers and all intersection volunteers must pick up their official volunteer shirt and safety vest.
 We now offer a online training for returning Course Intersection Team volunteers who only need a refresher.
 View the Course Intersection Team Training page for the dates and times to both train and pick up materials.

 To receive access to the online training or further information on your post, contact firstname.lastname@example.org.
 For other volunteer posts, you will receive an email with instructions prior to your volunteer assignment.